Benefits Of Family Therapy For Immigrant Mental Health Challenges

 Benefits of mental health services for immigrant populations

 Parenting intervention strategies that stress positive involvement.
 Family-based interventions in therapy can foster positive parent-child relationships.
-It can be difficult to manage financial survival, navigate cultural barriers, and prioritize caring for the mental health of yourself and your children.
+It can be difficult for immigrants to manage financial survival, navigate cultural barriers, and prioritize caring for the mental health of yourself and your children.
 Children’s outcomes can be better when they are given resources to address stress and learn conflict resolution skills.

 Takeaway